kkensuke/myjb-en/_build/html/_sources/pages/basic/github/commitMessage.md

-# Commit Masssages with emoji
+# Commit Masssages with Emoji
 > last modified: {sub-ref}`today`

 When you commit files in github, you add some commit-messages.
 In the code of comduct of some project, it is recommended to use `emoji` to easily represent what the commit is all about.
 Here, we introduce a setting for that with aliases.